 There are state laws to protect young workers against too long hours, heavy work, dangerous machines, or processes which might lead to serious accidents or be injurious to health.
 Employers must meet certain conditions in order to hire young workers.
 They must keep in their files working papers of all boys and girls under 18 whom they employ.
-For this reason, if you are under 18, you must have working papers.
+For this reason, students under 18 must have working papers.

-Both offices can give you full information and supply application forms for obtaining these papers.
+Both offices can provide full information and supply application forms for obtaining these papers.
 Administrators may deny a request to sign working papers if a student is not in good academic standing.